kewpieowo-sudo/KTI_demo_project/README.md

-# KTI_demo_project
+# Describitions of the demonstration project

-This is a demo project for KTI labs
+This is a demo project created to gain skills in working with Git.

+---

+Taylor Swift